veeambestpractise/best-practices-guide/resource_planning/repository_planning.md

 A file size limitation can be occasionally reached on NTFS, especially on Windows 2012 R2 with deduplication enabled.
 This happens due to a hard limit reached on the file records size because of the  high level of file fragmentation.
 To mitigate the issue, we recommend to format Windows NTFS repositories with the "**/L**" (large files) option.

 ### Keeping File Size Under Control
 Try to avoid backup chains growing too much.
-Remember that very big objects can become unmanageable.
+Remember that very big objects can become hardly manageable.
 Since Veeam allows a backup chain to be moved from one repository to another with nothing more than a copy/paste operation of the files themselves, it is recommended to keep backup chain size (the sum of a single full and linked Incrementals) under 10 TB per job (\~16TB of source data).
 This will allow for a smooth, simple and effortless repository storage migration.

 ### Synthetic Backup and Caching